An Overview of Soybean Seedling Diseases

 Sponsors

-The authors gratefully acknowledge funding for this project from the United Soybean Board; the North Central Soybean Research Program; the North Central Integrated Pest Management Center, the United States Department of Agriculture - National Institute of Food and Agriculture, and the Grain Farmers of Ontario for their support.
+The authors thank The United Soybean Board, North Central Soybean Research Program, Grain Farmers of Ontario, North Central Integrated Pest Management Center, and United States Department of Agriculture - National Institute of Food and Agriculture for their support.

 Click the link below to access the CCA CEU quiz.